 Approximately 10% of women suffer from hypothyroidism, or an underactive thyroid.
 The Autoimmune form of hypothyroid disease is known as Hashimoto’s Thyroiditis.
 It is estimated that around 90% of cases of hypothyroidism are actually Hashimoto’s.
 With Hashimoto’s, there is an autoimmune attack on the thyroid taking place and antibodies are present in blood work.
-Watch for a more detailed post on that from us in the near future.

 #2: Polycystic Ovarian Syndrome (PCOS)

 PCOS is the most common metabolic and hormonal disorder in women, and is estimated to effect between 6-13% of women.
 To be diagnosed with PCOS, women must meet at least 2 of the following 3 criteria:

 – Absent or irregular menstrual cycles (Oligo- or amenorrhea).

 The vast majority of women with PCOS suffer from insulin resistance, and therefore have difficulty losing weight.
 Other symptoms associated with PCOS include skin problems (acne), hair loss, unwanted hair growth (hirsutism), irregular or heavy periods, and mood disturbances.

 Getting a regular period isn't just important when you are trying to get pregnant.
 Think of your menstrual cycle as a monthly report card that hints at how balanced your hormones are.
 If you are experiencing extremely heavy periods, tender breasts, mood swings, and skin problems around your cycle time, this could indicate that you have a hormonal imbalance.